Director, Research Integrity Compliance

 An RCR plan will need to be included within the proposal and in some cases the solicitation may request that a copy of the RCR Institutional Plan be submitted with the proposal.
 In order to meet each program’s requirement, follow the directions on the specific solicitation.

 USDA NIFA requires that program directors, faculty, undergraduate students, graduate students, postdoctoral researchers, and any staff participating in the research project receive appropriate training and oversight in the responsible and ethical conduct of research and that documentation of such training will be maintained.
 Grantees are advised that the documentation of the training is subject to NIFA review upon request.
 This policy is effective for awards subject to the February 2013 (and subsequent) Research Terms and Conditions.

 There is no action required by the PI at the time of proposal.

 RCR Online Training Program

-The UT Office of Research & Engagement (ORE) has partnered with the Collaborative Institutional Training Initiative (CITI) program to allow UT affiliated researchers the opportunity to participate in online research ethics education.
-The CITI RCR course is also available to the entire UT community and can be accessed through the Office of Research & Engagement CITI compliance training website.
+The UT Office of Research and Engagement (ORE) has partnered with the Collaborative Institutional Training Initiative (CITI) program to allow UT affiliated researchers the opportunity to participate in online research ethics education.
+The CITI RCR course is also available to the entire UT community and can be accessed through the Office of Research and Engagement CITI compliance training website.